1One1One1/ClearBoard/README.md

 > No. It is a standalone exe file that doesn't require you to setup and install it.
 I made it this way because I'm lazy and some people just want an easy way to clear the clipboard history.

+- Can I Try To Look Into The Code?
+> Usually developers will discourage reverse engineering the software they made but that won't stop them.
+Go ahead and try to look into the 10+ lines of code.